-Methods: Fayalite, synthesized with the use of powders of metallic Fe, Fe2O3, and SiO2, was subjected to mechanical activation in the planetary ball mill for at 400 rpm with a ball/powder ratio of 5 for 45 minutes.
+Method: Fayalite, synthesized with the use of powders of metallic Fe, Fe2O3, and SiO2, was subjected to mechanical activation in the planetary ball mill at 400 rpm with a ball/powder ratio of 5 for 45 minutes.
 Then, activated and non-activated fayalite samples were subjected to sulfuric acid leaching.
-Before leaching, solid samples were characterized by XRD and dynamic light scattering (DLS).
+Before leaching, solid samples were characterized by XRD and Dynamic Light Scattering (DLS).
 Quantitative analysis of Fe and Si in the leachate was determined by Inductively Coupled Plasma-Atomic Emission Spectroscopy.

 Results: Mechanical activation led to partial amorphization of the initial fayalite sample.
 It was found that the leaching rate constants of the treated samples in sulfuric acid solution (50-80 g×L-1) at 298, 338, and 368 K increased and the activation energy of the leaching process decreased, i.e. mechanical activation enhances the reactivity of fayalite in H2SO4 solution.